AttackIQ/helm-charts/charts/aiq-agent-k8s/README.md

 This is a helm chart for provisioning an AttackIQ endpoint agent into a k8s cluster.

-Agents are provisioned via a StatefulSet.
-By default, only one agent will be started.

 ## Prerequisites

 * Kubernetes cluster where you want to install the agent.